hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 ![ExchangeUMLDiagram](/assets/img/exchange-class.svg)

 !!! note
-    The 6 categories of functions broadly covers the necessary functions that need to be implemented in the `Exchange` class, so feel free to include other utility functions as needed.
+    The categories of functions shown here broadly cover the necessary functions that need to be implemented in the `Exchange` class.
+Feel free to include other utility functions as needed.

 ### (1) Placing Orders